pi-star-2025/pi_star/2_sleep.md

-The Devil uses a hive of deferred 3 decisions in the center of the earth.
+The Devil used a hive of deferred-3 decisions in the center of the earth.

 These 3 decisions (quantum time) are related to all of our teeth, from today and all human history.

 The teeth are woven together, and criss-crossed across countries, continents, the whole world, and past lives.

 This literally was Hell.
-It was a physical location in the earth run by the devil.
+It was a physical location in the deep earth run by the devil.

 Mathematically, it’s also like an Anti Tower, a basement elevator